roholt93/macro-keyboard/README.md

 Later on I still will be able to create/buy a physical macro keyboard and repurpose this script.

-## BIG FAT NOTE
-You must run this as root, as it attaches to /dev/input/* which is only accessible by root.
-I've tried to overcome this, but for now that is okay.
-As a side effect, all scripts executed by this application will be run as, therefore we demote executing the scripts as a regular user.

 ## Installation

 Only tested on Ubuntu: